JimmyThompson/jimmythompson.co.uk/_posts/2014-10-29-citizenfour.md

 layout: post
 title: Citizenfour
 image: /images/citizenfour.jpg
+description: |
+                My opinions on the Edward Snowden documentary, Citizenfour, and its chilling insight into the world of state-run mass surveillance.
 ---
 In June 2013, over fifty-thousand classified documents pertaining to a collection of secret programmes of mass surveillance formulated in the wake of